The team has broad ranging expertise in research, drug discovery, drug development, commercialisation and financing.

-Huw holds a PhD in pharmacology from the University of Birmingham, UK and has over twenty years experience in the pharmaceutical sector.
+Huw holds a PhD in pharmacology from the University of Birmingham, UK and has over twenty-five years experience in the pharmaceutical and biotechnology sectors.
+He has built several start-up companies and delivered development plans in a wide range of therapy areas.
 He has supervised over fifteen product launches in Europe and has completed numerous product and company acquisitions and divestments.

-Most recently Huw has been working with Atlantic Pharmaceuticals to lead growth of Atlantic Healthcare’s therapeutics division.
-Huw was a director of Ardana plc and was previously President, Europe for CV Therapeutics Inc, a NASDAQ-quoted pharmaceutical company recently acquired by Gilead Sciences Inc. for US$1.4bn.
-Other appointments include Senior Vice President, Northern Europe, for Elan Pharmaceuticals where he helped build the European operations from a start-up into a 600 person division and UK marketing director for SmithKlineBeecham Pharmaceuticals, now part of GlaxoSmithKline plc.
+As a founding partner of Daffodil Consulting LLP, Huw has advised many biotech companies on US and EU development, pricing and re-imbursement and commercialisation.
+He was a director of Ardana plc. and was previously President, Europe for CV Therapeutics Inc., a NASDAQ-quoted pharmaceutical company that was acquired by Gilead Sciences Inc. for in excess of US$1bn.
+Other appointments include Chairman, Ashbourne Pharmaceuticals, Senior Vice President, Northern Europe, for Elan Pharmaceuticals, building European operations from a start-up into a 600 person division, and UK marketing director for SmithKlineBeecham Pharmaceuticals, now part of GlaxoSmithKline plc.

 Michael Moore began his career at the Paterson Institute for Cancer Research and Manchester University, where he was Reader in Experimental Oncology and Immunology and sometime Editor-in Chief of the British Journal of Cancer.

-He entered the UK Biotechnology industry in 1989, subsequently becoming a director of Xenova Group which went public on NASDAQ (1994) and LSE (1996).
-He facilitated the divestment of the Group’s drug discovery division, assisted in the consolidation of Xenova as an oncology-focussed business and played a major role in the acquisition and integration of the biologics company Cantab Pharmaceuticals (2000) in the capacity of Chief Scientific Officer.
+He entered the UK biotechnology industry in 1989, subsequently becoming a director of Xenova Group, which went public on NASDAQ (1994) and LSE (1996).
+He facilitated the divestment of the Group’s drug discovery division, assisted in the consolidation of Xenova as an oncology-focused business and played a major role in the acquisition and integration of the biologics company Cantab Pharmaceuticals (2000) in the capacity of Chief Scientific Officer.

-Dr Moore practises as a biopharmaceutical consultant and business angel with a portfolio of non-executive directorships, including Chairman of Trillium Therapeutics Inc, a private Toronto-based biologics company, Myotec, a speciality pharma company spun out of Imperial College London and Charité University, Berlin and Oxford BioTherapeutics, a cancer antibody therapy-based company.
-He is also a Professor Associate in the Department of Cancer Genetics and Pharmacogenomics in the Brunel Institute.
+Dr Moore practises as a biopharmaceutical consultant and business angel with a portfolio of non-executive directorships, including Chairman of Trillium Therapeutics Inc., a private Toronto-based biologics company, Myotec, a speciality pharma company spun out of Imperial College London and Charité University, Berlin and Oxford BioTherapeutics, a cancer antibody therapy-based company.
+He is also a Professor Associate in the Department of Cancer Genetics and Pharmacogenomics in the Brunel.